Gravity Emerges From The Energy-Time Domain

 Proofs

 Galileo: Showed with is experiments of rolling balls of different mass down inclines that “mass” has nothing to do with the acceleration involved with gravity.
-It is ironic the first to experiment with gravity has the last word in proving a new theory.
-Galileo’s last words may have been:

 Experiments Supporting CA Predictions: Experiments testing energy propagation in different media can provide empirical support for CA’s predictions about space admittance and energy speed.
 Specifically, antennas where the mass of a conducting element has nothing to do with the bending of the energy fields.
 Only the length of the resonant element “matters,” — it isn’t the mass of the brass.